 After the site was taken down, Ulbricht was charged with money laundering, computer hacking, conspiracy to traffic narcotics, and procuring murder; he was, and is facing life sentence without parole.
 However, on July 19, 2018, Ross Ulbricht joined Twitter.
 In a letter posted to FreeRoss.org, a website run by the Ulbricht family, Ross stated he did not know what exactly he’d be Tweeting about.
 His recent Tweets range from talking about a new workout routine to the fact that a murder-for-hire charge against him was finally dropped.
 By establishing his identity through social media, Ross Ulbricht’s influence over the internet persists.

 From the grandiose trade routes connecting the world to an entirely digitized anonymous marketplace doing the exact same thing, the concept of the Silk Road is one that has evolved to focus not just on the buyer and the consumer, but on the currency.
 Ross Ulbricht’s Silk Road impacted the importance of cryptocurrency in the 21st century -- it has already become an integral part of our lives, and the Silk Road showed us what it was capable of.
-We are depending more and more on the Internet, and perhaps it is not just time to start looking at how we are connected, but also why we are connected.
+We are depending on the Internet more, and perhaps it is not just time to start looking at how we are connected, but also why we are connected.